How innovative is your company?

 Designing Innovative Companies in the Era of Artificial Intelligence

 The executive operating manual for building AI-powered innovation functions.
-The book opens with a diagnostic framework — the 6 Innovation Deficits — that explains why innovation programs fail.
-It then builds upward through organizational design, culture, AI-powered capabilities, and a sequenced masterplan of 70+ interventions mapped to the 7-level Innovation Maturity Index.
+Opens with the diagnostic framework — the 6 Innovation Deficits — that explains why innovation programmes fail.
+Builds upward through organisational design, culture, AI-powered capabilities, and a sequenced masterplan of 70+ interventions mapped to the 7-level Innovation Maturity Index.

 1. Innovation (Re) Defined